nikola-kocic/clut-browser-extension/README.md

 FAQ:

-- Why are there two sets of shortcuts one for quick switch and one for a slower switch.
+Q: Why are there two sets of shortcuts one for quick switch and one for a slower switch.
 Isn’t it possible to simplify like ALT+TAB behavior ?

 A: There are some restrictions in browser API which makes it difficult to implement this feature in the most natural way.
 The intention was to make this extension work as close to Alt+Tab in Windows (or Cmd+Tab for Mac).
 Unfortunately due to these limitations though, this extension relies on time intervals in between your key presses.